POETRY OF JERRY VILHOTTI

 Jerry Vilhotti graduated from the only college that won the NIT and NCAA basketball tournaments in the same year but more importantly than that - Jonas Salk who helped rid some of the world of polio graduated from the same NYC school.
 That I'm even more proud!
 I've been fortunate to have stories accepted by Dream International, Puck &Pluck, Hob Nob and many other literary magazines.
 I live in a simpler place in time among the Litchfield Hills with a beautiful wife who treats me well (often I wonder why) and we both helped in bringing into the world three sort of nice kids who I hope will be as lucky as I was in finding the partner I did long ago and far away just like the song!

-DEVIOUS WAYS
+DEVIOUS WAYS By Jerry Vilhotti

 "That park with winds that we call Aeolian Arrows falls on all heads but this green monster is a travesty!" yelled Zeus referring to the ballpark that invented the little league home run years before the high pressured league was begun for little children.
+Indeed, the Boston Red Sox fig-limb carriers would have the most shots at the shortened fence over the duration of six months.

 Zeus always went for the visiting team since he was still seething that the "Tea Drowners" had traded his favorite limb carrier the great Babe Thunderbolt.